Logobi GT

-Logobi GT later just La GT is a popular Logobi musical act in France, and one of the pioneers in making this genre of music from the continent of Africa popular in continental Europe.
+Logobi GT later just La GT is a popular Logobi musical act in France, and one of the pioneers in making this genre of music from Africa popular in continental Europe.
 The group is signed to Five Music label and features Sisi-K on vocals with 4 dancers all originating from Africa and the Caribbean.

 Members

 Logobi GT comes mainly from the Boullereaux, suburb of Champigny-sur-Marne and is composed of: